What are Mash-Ups?

 All mash-ups are marked with a message explaining there are multiple bookings required.

-Make sure you open up all the different parts of your journey BEFORE you book your first flight to double check there's still availability.
+Make sure you open up all the different parts of your journey BEFORE you book your first flight to double-check there's still availability.
 Flights can sell out quickly and we want to make sure you can complete your trip.

 If you show me a mash-up, I book it, and it goes wrong, can Skyscanner get my money back?

 Here’s the thing: we really want you to have a great travel experience.
 That’s the whole reason we’re here!
-We use our top-notch tech skills to analyse hundreds of flights and prices so we can show you good options for flights.
+We use our top-notch tech skills to analyze hundreds of flights and prices so we can show you good options for flights.

 We provide this service for free BUT we don’t hold your booking.
-That's taken by the airline or travel agent you select so they are the best people to help you if you have any specific questions.
-What we can do is give you all the information we can upfront, so you can think carefully about it before you book.
+That's taken by the airline or travel agent you select, so they are the best people to help you if you have any specific questions.
+What we can do is give you all the information we can up front, so you can think carefully about it before you book.